 Lack of skilled labor

 The difficulty in finding and retaining skilled employees is like trying to keep a goldfish alive – it’s a delicate balance that can be easily upset.
-Startups feel like constantly treading water, trying to keep their heads above the surface.
+Startups feel constantly treading water, trying to keep their heads above the surface.

 But don’t despair, my fellow entrepreneurs!
 There are solutions to this problem.
 Investing in training and development programs can help bridge the skills gap.
 Offering competitive salaries and benefits can also attract and retain skilled employees.
 And, of course, always appreciate the power of good company culture.